sdeleuze/spring-boot-sample-web-handlebars/README.md

 # spring-boot-sample-web-handlebars
-Spring Boot Web Handlebars Sample
+Spring Boot Web Handlebars Sample, feel free to fork in order to experiment support for your favorite Javascript based template engine.